2022 FIFA World Cup knockout stage: Brazil vs South Korea

 The teams had previously met seven times, with Brazil winning six and South Korea winning one of these encounters.
 The most recent meeting was in June 2022, a 5–1 friendly win for Brazil.

 Vinícius Júnior opened the scoring for Brazil in the 7th minute, when he converted a side-footed shot to the right of the net past three Korean defenders on the line.
 Brazil were awarded a penalty six minutes later when Richarlison was fouled just inside the penalty area, which the returning Neymar scored with a low shot to the right corner of the goalkeeper, who didn't move.
 Richarlison made it 3–0 in the 29th minute when he controlled the ball with his head before receiving the ball back from Thiago Silva and passing into the left corner of the net.
 Lucas Paquetá got Brazil's fourth goal before half-time in the 36th minute, volleying low into the left corner of the net with his right foot after a cross from Vinícius Júnior on the left.
 In the second half, South Korea pulled a goal back when Paik Seung-ho finished into the right of the net from thirty yards out.
-With ten minutes left and leading by three goals, Brazilian goalkeeper Alisson was substituted for third-choice keeper Weverton, making Brazil the first team to ever play 26 different players in single World Cup.
+With ten minutes left and leading by three goals, Brazilian goalkeeper Alisson was substituted for third-choice keeper Weverton, making Brazil the first team to ever play 26 different players in a single World Cup.